gds32571/soil_moisture_wemos/README.md

 ### soil_moisture_wemos.ino

    Main file for the code using Deep Sleep to minimize power consumption.
+My original version ran on an Arduino UNO, now runs on an ESP8266 style processor, the ESP8285 specifically (Wemos D1 Mini Lite).

 ### secrets_example.h

-   Set up secrets.h file like this.
+   Set up your secrets.h file like this.
 The MYADDR field is the last octet of the IP address.
+I use a 192.168.2.x network.

 Connect the Adafruit sensor as described in: